 Open the line of communication and engage your students with online discussions.

 The most common form of interaction in an online course is through discussions started by an instructor.
 Participation and interaction in discussions don't occur naturally.
-You must intentionally design it into your courses.
-To encourage engaging, quality discussion, craft discussion questions carefully and create inquiry.
+You need to intentionally design it into your courses.
+To encourage engaging, quality discussion, craft discussion questions carefully, and create inquiry.

 Help your students feel comfortable and provide them with guidelines as they begin to participate in discussions.